|The Starved Rock State Park location of Fort Saint Louis du Rocher on the Illinois River.|

 |René-Robert Cavelier, Sieur de La Salle|

-Joseph-Antoine le Fèbvre, Sieur de La Barre, the Governor General of New France (Canada), gave authority to Louis-Henri de Baugy, Chevalier de Baugy to take control of Fort St. Louis du Rocher on the Illinois River from Henri de Tonti in 1683.
-In February, 1684, the fort was besieged by a force of some 500 Iroquois for eight days.
+Joseph-Antoine le Fèbvre, Sieur de La Barre, the Governor-General of New France (Canada), gave authority to Louis-Henri de Baugy, Chevalier de Baugy to take control of Fort St. Louis du Rocher on the Illinois River from Henri de Tonti in 1683.
+In February of 1684, the fort was besieged by a force of some 500 Iroquois for eight days.
 Despite limited ammunition and provisions, the defenders withstood three assaults, and the Iroquois were forced to abandon their attacks and withdraw the way they had come.
 In 1685, La Salle was given back control of Fort St. Louis du Rocher by the French King Louis XIV.
 Henri de Tonti erected Fort Miami on Buffalo Rock.

-For the next eight years command at the fort changed hands between La Salle, Henri de Tonti, Henri-Louis Baugy, and then back to Tonti.
-After La Salle's five year monopoly ended, Governor Joseph-Antoine de La Barre wished to obtain Fort Saint Louis du Rocher along with Fort Frontenac for himself.
+For the next eight years, command at the fort changed hands between La Salle, Henri de Tonti, Henri-Louis Baugy, and then back to Tonti.
+After La Salle's five-year monopoly ended, Governor Joseph-Antoine de La Barre wished to obtain Fort Saint Louis du Rocher along with Fort Frontenac for himself.
 By orders of the governor, traders and his officers were escorted to Illinois.

 By 1689, inter-tribal bickering caused the non-Illinois tribes to leave the Starved Rock region and return to their former homes in today's Indiana, Lower Michigan, and elsewhere.
 With the natural resources dwindling, the nutrients in the soil sapped by years of successive farming, and with concerns of another bout with the Iroquois, the Illinois sub-tribes who lived at the Kaskaskia Reservation, located about a mile upstream and on the opposite side of the Illinois River, abandoned their camps and relocated to Lake Peoria.